Nevada solar rebates and incentives: 2025 guide

 Valley Electric Association (VEA) does not offer net metering at all, though it does offer net billing to customers with systems smaller than 25 kW.
 This policy has some important differences from net metering: Your credits get converted to dollars instantly, rather than at the end of the billing cycle, so you lose some of the benefit of overproducing during the daytime to then claim the credits at night.
 Each kWh gets credited at 75% of the retail rate.
 Under net billing, it can make a lot of sense to pair a solar system with solar batteries.
 The bill credit does roll over from month to month until a true-up date in September, when the slate gets wiped clean.
 Learn more here.

-NV Energy had previously offered a great incentive program for solar batteries.
+NV Energy previously offered a great incentive program for solar batteries.
 But as of June 2023, they’re no longer accepting new applications.

-That said, any solar battery with more than 3 kWh of storage capacity is still eligible for the 30% federal tax credit.
+That said, any solar battery with more than 3 kWh of storage capacity is still eligible for the 30% federal tax credit

 If you're looking for solar installers in Nevada, here are some popular suggestions: